-AMU is an Acute Medical Unit which provides rapid assessment, investigation, diagnosis, and treatment for adult patients (over the age of 16) who have been referred directly to the team by the GP or Accident & Emergency Department because they have an urgent medical problem that needs specialist assessment.
+AMU is an Acute Medical Unit which provides rapid assessment, investigation, diagnosis, and treatment for adult patients (over the age of 16) who have been referred directly to the team by a GP or the Emergency Department because they have an urgent medical problem that needs specialist assessment.

 This is a busy unit which is open 24 hours a day, 365 days of the year and sees around 9,000 to 10,000 patients every year.